smartjourneymining/probabilistic_games/Docker_README.md

 --short_execution
 ```

+You might need root rights to run the docker image.

 ## Reproducability
 The artefact contains all necessary data and scripts to reproduce the findings in our paper.
 Specifically, the artefact reproduces: